microsoftgraph/microsoft-graph-docs.pt-BR/concepts/known_issues.md

 ### <a name="limit-on-batch-size"></a>Limite de tamanho de lote

-Solicitações de lote JSON atualmente estão limitadas a 5 solicitações individuais.
-Conforme o processamento em lotes JSON amadurece, esse limite é aumentado.
+No momento, as solicitações de lote JSON estão limitadas a 20 solicitações individuais.

 ### <a name="simplified-dependencies"></a>Dependências simplificadas